-To ensure that Title VI reporting requirements are met, CCT will collect and maintain population data on potential and actual beneficiaries of our programs and services.
-This section is intended as a compilation of relevant population characteristics from our overall service area.
-This data will provide context to the Title VI Nondiscrimination Program and be used to ensure nondiscrimination and improve public outreach initiatives and delivery of ongoing programs.
+To ensure that Title VI reporting requirements are met, we will collect and maintain population data on potential and actual beneficiaries of our programs and services.
+This section contains relevant population data for our overall service area.
+This data provides context for the Title VI Nondiscrimination Program and will be used to ensure nondiscrimination in public outreach and delivery of our programs and services.